MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 >"Time and accident are committing daily havoc on the originals deposited in our public offices. . . .
 The lost cannot be recovered; but let us save what remains: not by vaults and locks which fence them from the public eye and use, in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of accident."
 ^[From the National Archives, "https://founders.archives.gov/documents/Jefferson/01-19-02-0059".]

-But even multiple copies of collections deteriorate over time, from small erosions of individual documents or larger losses from external shocks.  **Exhibit nnn** shows the deterioration of collections with multiple copies over long periods of time.
-A strategy that includes monitoring and repair of documents is required for long-term preservation.  [[RBL: find the results for this case.]]
+But even multiple copies of collections deteriorate over time, from small erosions of individual documents or larger losses from external shocks.  **Exhibit nnn** shows the deterioration of collections with multiple copies over long periods of time.  [[RBL: find the results for this case.]]
+A modest number of copies, even of very high quality, cannot guarantee archival storage over long periods.
+A strategy that includes monitoring and repair of documents is required for long-term preservation.

 # Protect Against a Wide Range of Conditions